-Components of lease expense for the year ended June 30, is summarized as follows (in thousands):
+Components of lease expense for the year ended June 30, is summarized as follows:

-2 2022
+2022

-Lease expenses (1)

-Fixed lease expenses - financing \$ 2,240

-Variable lease expenses - financing 1,299
+Lease expenses (1) Fixed lease expenses - financing Variable lease expenses - financing \$ 9,950 1,427 \$ 2,240 1,299

-Total lease expenses \$ 3,539
+Total lease expenses \$ 11,377 \$ 3,539

-(1) Lease expense represents the amount recorded within the statement of activity.
+(1) Lease expense represents the amount recorded within the statements of activities.
 Variable lease amounts represent expenses recognized as incurred which are not included in the lease liability.
 Fixed lease expenses are recorded on a straight-line basis over the lease term and therefore are not necessarily representative of cash payments during the same period.